 Led by L. E. Wyman, museum excavators earned $3.50 a day — decent wages for 1913 — but worked in terribly dangerous conditions.
 Shoring methods were primitive, and floods and cave-ins were common.
 In addition, the newly recovered bones were scrubbed clean of asphalt with heated kerosene that caught fire from time to time.
 After this massive excavation and preparation effort, much of the ensuing scientific research on the newly discovered fossils was undertaken by Chester Stock.
 A graduate of the University of California, Berkeley, and a professor at the California Institute of Technology, Stock became one of the more famous North American paleontologists in large part for his research, discoveries, and publications on the fossils of Rancho La Brea.

 Fossils from Pit 3 range from 14,000 years to more than 20,000 years old.
 Though Pit 3 yielded over 500 mammal skulls, perhaps the most notable fossil from the deposit is that of a nearly complete juniper tree trunk, found upright only one meter below the original ground level (pictured at left).
-Now on display at the Page Museum, this tree is the largest single fossil from Rancho La Brea.
+Now on display at the La Brea Tar Pits Museum, this tree is the largest single fossil from Rancho La Brea.

 Pit 4 yielded more than 1000 fossil birds that have been dated from 15 to 35,000 years old.
 This excavation reached a depth of 25 feet.
 The excavation was subsequently filled in but asphalt continued to seep into this locality.
 Escaping methane gas forms large bubbles in the seeping asphalt that are readily viewable from the walkway